TrevGuy12/novela-hugo-starter/content/post/learning-python-part-3.md

 Let's say you wanted to make an itemized list of expenses for the day, but you want to be able to enter the purchases as the day goes on, you could make use of a loop to enter them as you go

-doing this requires you to create an empty list and have the loop add to it:
+Doing this requires you to create an empty list and have the loop add to it:

 ```python
 total = 0